robcarver17/pysystemtrade/docs/production.md

 - Record when processes have started and stopped, if they are still running, and what their process ID is.
 - Run only in a specified time window (start time, end time)
 - Run only when another process has already finished (i.e. do not run_systems until prices have been updated)
-- Allow interactive_controls to STOP proccesses, or prevent them from starting.
+- Allow interactive_controls to STOP processes, or prevent them from starting.
 - Call 'methods', which are effectively sub processes, multiple times (up to a specified limit) and at specified time intervals (if required).
+- Provides a monitoring tool

 ### Configuring the scheduling